RouteLLM: Learning to Route LLMs with Preference Data: Methodology

 \subsubsection{Data Augmentation}

-Even after classifying models into tiers, the human preference signal can still be quite sparse across different model classes.
-As we discuss in Sec~\ref{results}, we find that this can hinder generalization, especially for parameter-heavy models.
-Thus we explore two data augmentation methods:
+Despite classifying models into tiers, the human preference signal remains sparse across different model classes.
+As discussed in Sec~\ref{results}, this sparsity can limit generalization, particularly for parameter-heavy router models.
+To address this, we explore two data augmentation methods:

-\textbf{Golden-labeled datasets}: We augment our training data with datasets of the form $\Dgold = \{(q, a, l_g) \mid q \in \mathcal{Q}, a\in \mathcal{A}, l_g \in \mathbb{R}\}$, where a golden label $l_g$ is automatically calculated for a model answer $a$, e.g. multiple-choice answers.
-One example of such a dataset is the MMLU benchmark~\cite{hendrycks2020measuring}.
-We use the validation split of MMLU containing approximately 1500 questions and derive comparison labels $l_{i,j}$ from $l_g$ by simply comparing the responses from $M_i$ and $M_j$, creating the preference dataset $\Dgold$ for augmentation.
+\textbf{Golden-labeled datasets}: We augment our training data with labeled datasets of the form $\Dgold = \{(q, l_g, l_{s,w}) \mid q \in \mathcal{Q}, l_g \in \mathbb{R}, l_{s,w} \in L\}$, where a golden label $l_g$ is the known correct answer, e.g. in multiple-choice questions.
+Specifically, we use the validation split of the MMLU multiple choice benchmark \citep{hendrycks2020measuring} containing approximately 1500 questions and derive comparison labels $l_{s,w}$ simply by comparing the responses from $M_s$ and $M_w$ to the golden label.

-\textbf{LLM-judge-labeled datasets}: We explore obtaining preference labels on open-ended purpose chat domains using a LLM judge~\cite{zheng2023judging}, as it has demonstrated a high correlation with human judgment~\cite{dubois2024alpacafarm, jiang2023llm}.
-Given a collection of user queries, we start by generating responses from both a strong model in $\Mhigh$ and a weak model in $\Mlow$ and then produce pairwise comparison labels using GPT-4 as a judge.
+\textbf{LLM-judge-labeled datasets}: We explore obtaining preference labels on open-ended purpose chat domains using a LLM judge~\citep{zheng2023judging}, as it has demonstrated a high correlation with human judgment~\citep{dubois2024alpacafarm, jiang2023llm}.
+Given a collection of user queries, we start by generating responses from both a strong model $M_s \in \Mhigh$ and a weak model $M_w \in \Mlow$, then producing pairwise comparison labels using GPT-4 as a judge.
 The primary challenge with this method is the high cost of collecting responses and pairwise comparisons from GPT-4 in large quantities.
-Fortunately, the Nectar dataset \cite{starling2023} offers a wide variety of queries with corresponding model responses.
-We significantly reduce our costs by selecting queries with GPT-4 responses (as a representative of $\Mhigh$), on which we generate responses from Mixtral-8x7B (as representative of $\Mlow$).
-Finally, we obtain pairwise comparison labels using the GPT-4 judge.\footnote{We employ best practices recommended in \cite{zheng2023judging} to de-bias GPT-4 judgements}.
-Overall, we collect a preference dataset $\Djudge$ of approximately 120K samples with a total cost of around \$700~USD.
+Fortunately, the Nectar dataset \citep{starling2023} offers a wide variety of queries with corresponding model responses.
+We significantly reduce our costs by selecting queries with GPT-4 responses (as $M_s$), on which we generate responses from Mixtral-8x7B (as $M_w$).
+Finally, we obtain pairwise comparison labels using the GPT-4 judge.\footnote{We employ best practices recommended in \citep{zheng2023judging} to de-bias GPT-4 judgements}.
+Overall, we collect a preference dataset $\Djudge$ of approximately 120K samples costing around \$700~USD in total.